Notice of Pre-AIA or AIA Status

 Lim teaches in par.
 66 that “[t]he greater height of the source 210 relative to the source 208 [in fig. 6] may increase the distance 220 between the adjacent tips of the source 208 and source 210, which may lead to an increased breakdown voltage.”

 Therefore, as distance between adjacent sources affects the breakdown voltage, it is a result effective variable that may be optimized by a person of ordinary skill, see MPEP 2144.05(II)(B)).
-As Lim teaches adjusting the distance between adjacent sources by the different heights of fins 212/222, the combination of Lee and Lim teaches adjusting first and second channel heights based on a difference in channel heights relative to the substrate in order to optimize the distance between adjacent sources.
+As Lim teaches adjusting the distance between adjacent sources by the different heights of fins 212/222, the combination of Lee, Chiu, and Lim teaches adjusting first and second channel heights based on a difference in channel heights relative to the substrate in order to optimize the distance between adjacent sources.

 providing a first metal gate on the first nanosheet FET and a second metal gate on the second nanosheet FET (Lee fig. 6 gate electrodes 128 in MBCSa/MBCSb), wherein the first height of the first channel is different than the second height of the second channel by the difference in channel heights and by a metal gate height distance between the first channel and the second channel on the first top of the first gate stack and the second top of the second gate stack (Lee teaches different gate stack heights as shown in fig. 6 based on different gate electrode 128 heights in GSa and GSb.
 Combined with the above teachings of Lim, a person of ordinary skill in the art would also adjust the relative gate stack heights by altering their respective gate electrode heights in order to optimize the distances between adjacent sources).

-Claims 6, 8-10, 12-15, and 18-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Lee (US20220216349A1) in view of Lim (US20200194440A1) and Cheng et al. (US20160336428A1, hereinafter Cheng).
+Claims 8-10 are rejected under 35 U.S.C.
+103 as being unpatentable over the combination of Lee and Chiu as applied to claim 1 above, and further in view of Cheng et al. (US20160336428A1, hereinafter Cheng).

-Lee does not appear to teach wherein:
+The combination of Lee and Chiu does not appear to teach

 Cheng teaches